-- After completing this module you should be able to: - Describe and use the full microcontroller instruction set. - Describe and use typical timer-counter (and other) peripherals, using interrupt where appropriate. - Work in a small group on a technical project. - Design simple electronics and software routines. - Assess appropriate experimental strategies. - Apply formal project planning and descriptive methods. - Prepare technical documentation using Information Technology. - Record and communicate design decisions - Use design notations as appropriate to the stage in a system design lifecycle. - Refer to the guidelines for engineering ethics as described in the IET website - Consider the ethical implications of complex systems such as autonomous machines and vehicles. - Make a group presentation about their experience, including their findings about ethical aspects.
+- Use the C programming language to create an embedded application. - Describe and use advanced features of the microcontroller, including timing functions, analogue to digital conversion, and interrupts. - Work in a small group on a technical project. - Design simple electronics and software routines. - Assess appropriate experimental strategies. - Apply formal project planning and descriptive methods. - Prepare technical documentation using Information Technology. - Record and communicate design decisions - Use design notations as appropriate to the stage in a system design lifecycle. - Refer to the guidelines for engineering ethics as described in the IET website - Consider the ethical implications of complex systems such as autonomous machines and vehicles. - Make a group presentation about their experience, including their findings about ethical aspects.

 - Understanding of, and the ability to apply, an integrated or systems approach to solving engineering problems.
-(EA4p)

-- Understanding of the need for a high level of professional and ethical conduct in engineering and a knowledge of professional codes of conduct (ET1p)

-- Knowledge and understanding of management techniques, including project management, that may be used to achieve engineering learning outcomes (ET3p)

-- Understanding of the requirement for engineering activities to promote sustainable development and ability to apply quantitative techniques where appropriate (ET4p)

-- Understanding of contexts in which engineering knowledge can be applied (eg operations and management, application and development of technology, etc) (EP1p)

-- Ability to apply relevant practical and laboratory skills (EP3p)

-- Understanding of the use of technical literature and other information sources (EP4p)

-- Understanding of appropriate codes of practice and industry standards (EP6p)

-- Understanding of, and the ability to work in, different roles within an engineering team (EP9p)

-- Understand and evaluate business, customer and user needs, including considerations such as the wider engineering context, public perception and aesthetics (D1p)

-- Communicate their work to technical and non-technical audiences (D6p)
+(EA4p) - Understanding of the need for a high level of professional and ethical conduct in engineering and a knowledge of professional codes of conduct (ET1p) - Knowledge and understanding of management techniques, including project management, that may be used to achieve engineering learning outcomes (ET3p) - Understanding of the requirement for engineering activities to promote sustainable development and ability to apply quantitative techniques where appropriate (ET4p) - Understanding of contexts in which engineering knowledge can be applied (eg operations and management, application and development of technology, etc) (EP1p) - Ability to apply relevant practical and laboratory skills (EP3p) - Understanding of the use of technical literature and other information sources (EP4p) - Understanding of appropriate codes of practice and industry standards (EP6p) - Understanding of, and the ability to work in, different roles within an engineering team (EP9p) - Understand and evaluate business, customer and user needs, including considerations such as the wider engineering context, public perception and aesthetics (D1p) - Communicate their work to technical and non-technical audiences (D6p)

+Assessment: Coursework 1 (20%)

+Coursework 2 (10%)

+Coursework 3 (60%)

+Participation Exercise (0%)

+Coursework 4 (10%)